KQM-git/TCL/docs/characters/anemo/faruzan.md

 **Notes**

-* Faruzan's A4 operates as FlatDamage in the KQM TCL damage formula.
+* Faruzan's A4 operates as AdditiveBaseDMGBonus in the KQM TCL damage formula.

 </TabItem>
 </Tabs>